azizharouna/PneumoNet/README.md

 ### Data Preprocessing

 1. **Preprocess the data:**
-   Run the `01_data_preprocessing.ipynb` notebook to load, explore, and preprocess the dataset, including data augmentation techniques.
+   Run the `01_data_preprocessing.ipynb` notebook in Google Colab to load, explore, and preprocess the dataset, including data augmentation techniques.

 2. **Split the data:**
-   The notebook splits the data into training, validation, and test sets, and stores the processed data in the `data/processed/` directory.
+   The notebook splits the data into training, validation, and test sets, and stores the processed data in the `data/processed/` directory or Google Drive.

 ### Model Training

 1. **Train the model:**
-   Open and run the `02_model_training.ipynb` notebook to design the CNN architecture, set up the training loop, and train the model on the preprocessed dataset.
+   Open and run the `02_model_training.ipynb` notebook in Google Colab to design the CNN architecture, set up the training loop, and train the model on the preprocessed dataset.

 2. **Save the model:**
-   The trained model will be saved in the `models/` directory for later evaluation and deployment.
+   The trained model can be saved in your Google Drive for later evaluation and re-deployment.

 ### Model Evaluation

 1. **Evaluate the model:**
    Use the `03_model_evaluation.ipynb` notebook to evaluate the model's performance on the test set using metrics such as accuracy, precision, recall, and F1-score.

-### Model Deployment

-1. **Deploy the model:**

 ## Results